Skip to main content Skip to search

 Common issues include:

-• Missing expense receipts
+• Missing expense receipts or invoices

 • Poor bookkeeping throughout the year